 When Repair Is Best

-Oftentimes, furnace issues can be easily diagnosed and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace issues can be easily diagnosed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — it stands a very good chance that any issues it has can be solved through repair.
 On top of that, if your furnace is still heating your Houston area home efficiently (your HVAC professional can help you determine this), then it is still in your best interest to repair it.
 Commonly, as long as you are not seeing a trending increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is deemed operationally sound.
 A good general rule of thumb relating to furnace repairs is that if the repairs you require are less than one-third of the expense of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best choice.
 Don’t forget that even if you are experiencing a reduction in heating efficiency, there are other avenues you can explore before considering replacing your furnace.
 Talk to your HVAC service advisor about upgrading your thermostat or checking the integrity of your Houston home’s ductwork to see if he thinks these enhancement could advance the efficiency of your furnace.
 Talk to Church Services about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best